StanfordSNR/pantheon/README.md

 as root, but we cannot guarantee they will never try to escalate privilege to root.

-You might want to install dependencies and run setup on your own, because our handy scripts will install packages and perform some system-wide settings (e.g., enable IP forwarding, `modprobe tcp_vegas`) as root.
+You might want to install dependencies and run the setup on your own, because our handy scripts will install packages and perform some system-wide settings (e.g., enable IP forwarding, `modprobe tcp_vegas`) as root.
 Please run at your own risk.

-Feel free to contact our mailing list:
-`the name of this repository`@cs.stanford.edu.

 ## Preparation
 Many of the tools and programs run by the Pantheon are git submodules in the